alindeman/upgradingtorails4/text/01_introduction.markdown

 2. New Features: novel features in Rails 4 to be aware of, especially when upgrading
-3. Common Upgrading Scenarios: specific issues you might encounter when upgrading a Rails application and how to fix them
+3. Common Upgrading Scenarios: specific issues you might encounter when upgrading a Rails application, and how to fix them

 Also included is an [Upgrade Checklist](#upgrade-checklist) which links to important sections that are relevant when upgrading an application.
 I recommend